-- 1. Conversion of production (supply) assortment to commercial (buyer) assortment - 2.
-Overcoming the differences between the place of production (supplier) and the place of sale (customer) - 3.
-Closing the gap between production time and purchase time - 4.
-Ensuring the quantity and quality of goods sold - 5.
+- 1. Conversion of production (supply) assortment to commercial (buyer) assortment forcing the manufacturer to adapt production to the needs and buying habits of customers. - 2.
+Overcoming the differences between the place of production (supplier) and the place of sale (customer) the shop ensures the sale of goods in the required place or its delivery to that place - 3.
+Closing the gap between production time and purchase time the store ensures the availability of sales or supplies and must therefore maintain a certain range of inventory - 4.
+Ensuring the quantity and quality of goods sold the right choice of supplier, the right stock management regime, the appropriate facilities and equipment are important. - 5.
 Provision of rational supply routes to reduce the selling price in relation to the supply level - 6.
 Ensuring timely payment to suppliers